hp-gong/hp-sku-generator/README.md

 == Description ==

 The purpose of Simple SKU Generator plugin is to create SKU for the products.
-This will also keep the old SKU and also create new SKU for products that doesn’t have SKU.
 Read the instructions on the sku-overview.pdf file for more in detail how to keep the old SKU and create the new SKU at once.

 == Installation ==

+1. Download and activate WooCommerce plugin which is required for Simple SKU Generator plugin to work.
-1. Upload the plugin from your WordPress Plugins section
+2. Upload the plugin from your WordPress Plugins section.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 == Instructions ==